 The responsibilities of a Remuneration & Nominations Committee currently sit with the Board of directors.
-As the Board is only comprised of three directors, of which only one is an independent director, the Company has taken the view that there is no need to have a separate Remuneration & Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
+The Board is comprised of three directors of which one is an independent director.
+The Board has taken the view that there is no requirement for a separate Remuneration & Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
 It is the Board's responsibility to consider Board succession issues and review Board composition to assist in ensuring the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.